viswans83/aforth/README.md

 ## Did you know?
 - In FORTH, functions are called words.
 All words take their inputs from the stack and place their outputs on the same stack.
-Thus a word in forth is defined as a list of other words that need to be called. e.g.
+Thus a word in forth is defined as a list of other words that need to be executed. e.g.
   `: double 2 * ;` and `: quadruple double double ;`.
-- The word `//` defines a comment, and is defined in forth.
+- The word `//` defines a comment that extends until end of line.
+The word pair `/*` and `*/` define a multi-line comment.
+Unlike most languages, they are simply forth words like any other.
-- `if`, `else`, `while`, `until` are all simply forth words.
-They are defined in terms of other primitive forth words like `branchz` and `branch` that are defined in x86 assembly.
+- `if`, `else`, `while`, `until` are higher level control flow words, that are defined in terms of other primitive forth words like `branch` and `branchz` that in turn are forth primitives defined in x86 assembly.
-- The word `:` or `COLON` is a forth word that creates other forth words.
-It has a very simple definition, again written in forth.
+- The word `:` (COLON) is a forth word that is used to define new words at runtime.
+It does this by compiling the addresses of other words into consecutive memory addresses.

 ## Why I built this
 The [Factor][0] programming language was my first exposure to concatenative or